Edgemont Junior – Senior High School: Special programs and extracurriculars

 Edgemont offers a rigorous academic curriculum that includes 13 Advanced Placement courses and 17 Honors courses in subjects including math, art, history, science, economics and foreign languages.

 The school also runs a highly successful music and theater program.
 Edgemont's yearly spring musical participates in the High School Theater Awards presented by The Helen Hayes Youth Theatre, and often wins awards in many categories.
 Musically inclined students may choose from playing in the regular orchestra, the sports pep band, the chorus, the Chamber Choir, and the wind ensemble, among other programs.
 Edgemont's debate and Model UN teams are highly regarded, and frequently do well in tournaments and conferences.
-There are numerous student-run clubs ranging in many different areas, including a monthly school magazine, literary magazines and community service groups.
+The Model UN team received the best delegation award at the National High School Model UN Conference in 2024, making it one of the top delegations in the world.
+There are numerous student-run clubs ranging in many different areas, including a monthly school magazine, literary magazines, and community service groups.

 Its school newspaper publication, the Edgemont Campus, was revamped this school year.
 The magazine now prints 24 pages in color and includes more in-depth pieces.

 The school offers special education programs.

 It also provides a democratically run, student-centric Alternative School, known as Phædrus founded in 1977.

 Athletics

-The school fields over 60 different interscholastic sports teams, including soccer, cross-country, tennis, golf, bowling, field hockey, volleyball, football, wrestling, lacrosse, basketball, golf, winter and spring track, baseball, swimming, and softball.
+The school fields over 60 different interscholastic sports teams, including soccer, cross-country, tennis, golf, bowling, field hockey, volleyball, skiing, football, wrestling, lacrosse, basketball, golf, winter and spring track, baseball, swimming, and softball.

-Edgemont is known for its successful wrestling program, which, since 2003, has produced seven League Championship teams, three New York State Champions, nine Section 1 Wrestler of the Year Honorees, 15 All-State Wrestlers, 29 Individual Section Champion, 69 All-Section Wrestlers, five Con Edison Scholar-Athlete Award winners and dozens of All-League athletes.
-Edgemont Wrestling won both the 2022 Section 1 Dual Meet Championship and the 2022 Section 1 Team Championship.
+Edgemont is known for its successful wrestling program, which, since 2003, has produced nine League Championship teams, three New York State Champions, nine Section 1 Wrestler of the Year Honorees, 15 All-State Wrestlers, 31 Individual Section Champion, 73 All-Section Wrestlers, five Con Edison Scholar-Athlete Award winners and many dozens of All-League athletes.
+In 2022, Edgemont Wrestling won both the Section 1 Dual Meet Championship and the Section 1 Team Championship.
+In 2024, Edgemont Wrestling won yet another Section 1 Championship.

 Edgemont's Football team won three consecutive state championships in 1998, 1999, and 2000.
 Their Football program has also won five section championships, one in 1995 and four consecutive in 1998, 1999, 2000, and 2001.
-It is currently coached by Brendan Connolly, former Edgemont WR and Muhlenberg College Athlete.